 Business model of dropshipping

-How to start a dropshipping business in India?
+How to start a dropshipping business in India in 2025?

 Starting a dropshipping business in India involves a strategic approach.
 Entrepreneurs must choose a profitable niche, partner with reliable suppliers, create an attractive online store, and market their products effectively.
 Additionally, registering the business legally ensures smooth operations.
 Let us explore each step to start your own business on dropshipping.